 1. Introduction: Refiguring digital cultural heritage and curation; 2.
 The official birth of digital data as universal heritage; 3.
 Digital data as the heritage of the modern world; 4.
 Object concepts in digital cultural heritage; 5.
 From objects to ecological formations; 6.
 Digital data and artifactual production; 7.
 Curating inside the archive and out in the world; 8.
 The rise of more-than-human digital heritage in the Technosphere; 9.
 Conclusion: Framing a more-than-human digital museology

 Fiona R. Cameron is Senior Research Fellow at the Institute for Culture and Society, Western Sydney University, Australia.
-Her research is directed to the figuration of museum and digital cultural heritage theory and curatorial practice for a more-than human world
+Her research is directed to the figuration of museum and digital cultural heritage theory and curatorial practice for a more-than-human world.

 'In this highly prescient and original account, Fiona Cameron interrogates the vexed future custodianship of digital data.
 By bringing her incisive cultural heritage studies knowledge to bear on our rapidly increasing entanglement with the born-digital archive of objects, data and media, The Future of Digital Data, Heritage and Curation advances a powerful conceptual framework for the curation and conservation of potentially every utterance of our private and public worlds: "Strikingly, digital data as heritage is not just the new fabric of human life, it is radically embedded in the vast and sprawling ecological circumstances of life itself."'

-Hannah Lewi, Professor in the Faculty of Architecture, Building and Planning, The University of Melbourne, Australia
+Hannah Lewi, The University of Melbourne, Australia